China - Hong Kong

 Qantas Hong Kong Lounge: opening hours

-Those hours means the Qantas Hong Kong Lounge can be a go-to ahead of the afternoon and evening flights by Cathay Pacific as well as overnights by Finnair and Qatar Airways.
+Those hours means the Qantas Hong Kong Lounge can be a go-to ahead of afternoon and evening flights by Cathay Pacific, Japan Airlines and Malaysia Airlines as well as overnights by the likes of British Airways, Finnair and Qatar Airways.

 Visiting the Qantas Hong Kong Lounge

 The Qantas Hong Kong Lounge is located just across from Terminal 1’s Gate 5.

 After checking in for your Qantas flight at Terminal 1’s J check-in desks, head to the adjacent Departures (North) checkpoint and after clearing security and immigration, take a sharp turn right – that’ll set you onto a walkway leading straight to the Qantas Hong Kong Lounge.